AD | Featured

 The Septic Tank

 The most recognizable feature of a septic system is the septic tank.
 These can vary in size and are placed between 4 inches and 4 feet underground and serve to collect wastewater.
 Inside the tank, water will separate.
-It will be divided between wastewater and soil separates, and will create a sludge layer which will decompose inside the container.
+It will be divided between wastewater and soil separates, and will create a sludge layer that will decompose inside the container.
 The sludge and scum layers are permanently prohibited from exiting the tank and leading to the drain field.
 When you hear about the service of pump-outs, this means that your tank will have the sludge layer removed from the container.

 Does Tank Size Matter?